-According to laboratory tests, the canned pork that soldiers were supplied with contained only 22.4% of meat instead of 59% as required.
+According to laboratory tests, the canned pork that Ukrainian soldiers were supplied with contained only 22.4% of meat instead of 59% as required.

 According to an investigation by NGL.media, Ukrainian soldiers are receiving substandard canned products.